pvyn/Data-Engineering-Kafka-App/README.md

 - All the messages are processed and a timeout occurs after 5 seconds.
 The loop has ended.

 ### Performance indicator
 Before the iteration through all the messages starts, on line 43, we save the current time in a variable named `start`.
 After the loop the time is saved in a variable named `end`.
 By subtracting `start` from `end` the total amout of seconds the program has run is computed, this is saved in `timedelta_seconds`.
-Simply by dividing the number of processed messages, which was saved in the `counter` variable by the seconds saved in `timedelta_seconds`, we receive a simple performance indicator: the number of messages processed in a second.
+Simply by dividing the number of processed messages, which was saved in the `counter` variable by the seconds saved in `timedelta_seconds` minus 5 seconds, we receive a simple performance indicator: the number of messages processed in a second.
+(The 5 seconds are subtracted to not count in the time that is waited until the consumer times out.)

 ### Notes on the solution
 The solution and loop proposed would only work as long as messages are received in order, i.e. the timestamp is ordered.
 Due to time constraints I left the solution at that but I will explain my thoughts on how the solution could be improved below in the Additional Questions section.

 ### Results and Performance
 There were 1'000'000 messages in the sample data set.
-The program took 91 seconds to run.
-10989 messages were processed per second
+The program took 86 seconds to run.
+11628 messages were processed per second

 Number of unique users per minute:
 - For minute 2016-07-11 13:39 there were 16193 unique users